24 February, 2022

 January’s U.S. inflation data was painful: The Consumer Price Index (CPI) jumped 7.5% year over year (YoY), beating consensus expectations of 7.3% YoY.
 Core CPI, which strips out relatively more volatile items such as food and energy, was just as spicy, coming in at 6.0% YoY.
 Ouch.
 The inflation doves highlighted—correctly, in our view—that the bulk of the price pressures was still emanating from COVID-19-related distortions.
 The inflation hawks also rightly noted that the CPI reading itself was climbing higher and that services activity was also witnessing some price pressure.

 Markets reacted swiftly—expectations for a 50 basis points (bps) hike in March jumped to 70% while two-year rates jumped as well.
-James Bullard, president of the Federal Reserve Bank of St. Louis, already a noted hawk, switched his position and advocated for a 100bps interest-rate hike to be “” Meanwhile, major investment banks ramped up their expectations to as many as interest-rate hikes this year.
+James Bullard, president of the Federal Reserve Bank of St. Louis, already a noted hawk, switched his position and advocated for a 100bps interest-rate hike to be “in the bag by July 1.”
+Meanwhile, major investment banks ramped up their expectations to as many as seven interest-rate hikes this year.

 Naturally, the yield curve continued to flatten aggressively and is, in the absence of a meaningful dovish U.S. Federal Reserve (Fed) pivot, on track to invert within six months—typically seen as a sign of impending recession.
 Judging by the market’s response, you’d think we had been ambushed by significant net new information that required everyone to change their base case expectations.